What You Actually Need to Study for the New MCAT

 - Chemistry, MCAT 2015, MCAT Biology, MCAT Blog, MCAT Chemistry, MCAT Dates, MCAT Info, MCAT Organic, MCAT Physics, MCAT Prep

 As a pre-med student who is going to have the face the 2015 MCAT you are hungry for information about the test.
-Here at Next Step we are more than happy to keep you up to date with easy to digest information on the next iteration of the test.
+Here at Blueprint MCAT, we are more than happy to keep you up to date with easy-to-digest information on the next iteration of the test.
 We wanted to provide you with a breakdown of the test in terms of how many questions you should expect to see for each subject, concept, and skill type.

 Based on the AAMC’s official material, here’s what you’ll see: